ITU-BDSA2024-GROUP8/Chirp/docs/report.md

 **Access the application:**

-Open your browser and nagivate to:
+Open your browser and navigate to:

 ```sh
 http://localhost:5273/